 Installation

 DevSnoop has three components: a Chrome extension, a native host binary, and a skill file for your coding agent.
-The one-liner install handles everything except the Chrome extension.

 bash